 Scope of inquiry

-Matters to be considered by the inquiry shall include, but not be restricted to:
+Matters considered by the inquiry included, but were not restricted to:

 - the key cost components of electricity retail pricing and how they have changed over time